xinyi-hou/analysis/README.md

    - Offered insights to guide future research, tool development, and best practices in AI-assisted software engineering.

 ## Project Directory Structure

+The project directory structure follows the five steps outlined in the Methodology section:

 ```plaintext
 openai-dev-forum-analysis